This Cornbread Dressing Recipe is a delicious cozy side dish perfect served alongside turkey dinner!

 Cornbread dressing is a great way to use up any leftover Jiffy corn muffins or cornbread that might have gone a bit stale.
-Follow these 3 simple steps to make this fragrant and fabulous dish.

 How Much Broth To Add

 Add 2 cups of broth mixed with the eggs and stir it into the dressing.
-Add enough broth to moisten it and allow it to sit a few minutes, the bread will soak up the broth.
+Add enough broth to moisten it and allow it to sit for a few minutes, the bread will soak up the broth.
 Add more broth allowing it to sit a few minutes after each addition to reach desired consistency.

-- Fridge: up to four days.
+Fridge: Store for up to 4 days.

-- Freezer: up to four months.
+Freezer: Store for up to 4 months.

 Delicious Thanksgiving Sides

-- Make Ahead Turkey Stuffing – perfect individual scoops!
+- Make-Ahead Turkey Stuffing – perfect individual scoops

 - Corn Casserole – simple, sweet side